-- Vanilla - I really recommend using pure vanilla extract and not imitation vanilla.
-It really will taste better using pure vanilla extract.
+- Vanilla – I really recommend using pure vanilla extract rather than imitation vanilla.
+It will taste better using pure vanilla extract.
 You can also use vanilla paste.
 I like Rodelle brand vanilla paste.

-- White chocolate - I have tested my recipe with Ghirardelli and Whole Foods 360 white chocolate chips.
-Note: I do not recommend Guittard brand because it has a higher tendency to burn even at 20-second intervals.
+- White Chocolate – I have tested my recipe with Ghirardelli and Whole Foods 360 white chocolate chips.
+Note: I do not recommend the Guittard brand because it tends to burn more frequently, even at 20-second intervals.

-Step 1: In a large bowl, add your dry ingredients and whisk them to blend them all together.
+Step 1: In a large bowl, add your dry ingredients and whisk to blend.

 Step 2: In a small microwave-safe bowl, gradually melt your white chocolate at 20-second intervals.
 Stir between each 20-second heating.
 You can also melt your chocolate in a double boiler if you prefer.
 Add your wet ingredients to the dry ingredients and mix well.